flatpak/flatpak-docs/docs/sandbox-permissions.rst

 - Using portals as an alternative to blanket filesystem access, wherever possible.
 - Using read-only access wherever possible, using the ``:ro`` option.
+- Using :ref:`conventions:XDG base directories` to store application's cache, config and state.
+Then no additional filesystem access would be required.
-- If some home directory access is absolutely required, using XDG directory access only.
+- Avoiding full home access and instead using XDG directories such as ``xdg-music`` or ``xdg-downloads`` etc.

 The following permission options are available: